 Failing to add such salt when reading UR is guaranteed to cause confusion.

-Note: The original UR blog comments have been removed from the current archive, but there are plans to restore them (filtered for quality) at a later date.
-In addition, the hypertext links in posts other than the ebooks are mostly unchanged from the original site, which means that many have no doubt broken since the posts were first written.
-A systematic effort to catch and fix such links is planned, but in the meantime you can report individual broken links (or any other issues) to the UR email address.
+Per Moldbug's request, the original UR blog comments have been removed from the current archive.
+The hypertext links in posts other than the ebooks are mostly unchanged from the original site, which means that many have no doubt broken since the posts were first written; you can report individual broken links (or any other issues) to the UR email address.
+(Moldbug himself does not monitor that account; unfortunately, there is at this time no publicly available way to reach him.)
+All footnotes in the UR posts are by the site editor unless otherwise indicated.

 The table of contents for each ebook is available using the menu on the upper right of the screen.
 Descriptive chapter titles are used in the menu and on the posts themselves, but the original titles have been retained in the archive for historical purposes.

 Serious students of neoreaction are especially encouraged to read Moldbug on Carlyle, which is more advanced than the introductory volumes but represents some of Moldbug’s finest work.

 If you’re in a hurry, you can start with three shorter individual essays:

-As UR’s inaugural post, “A formalist manifesto” sets the stage for the rest of the site.
+“A formalist manifesto,” UR’s inaugural post, sets the stage for the rest of the site.
 Meanwhile, “Technology, communism and the Brown Scare” is the shortest self-contained introduction to Moldbug’s political philosophy, and “Sam Altman is not a blithering idiot” is the most concise introduction to Moldbug’s views on economics.
-All three are well worth reading either before or after the more extensive ebook compilations.
+If you have time for only one, “Technology, communism and the Brown Scare” is probably the way to go, but all three are well worth reading either before or after the more extensive ebook compilations.

 This open letter challenges everything you thought you knew about politics and history.
 We all like to think our minds are open—but is yours open enough to proceed?